 The transferee gets the benefit of her relocation package by carefully following the guidelines set out by the company.
 For this reason, even if Agent A sold Jane Doe her home two years ago, and Jane Doe loves Agent A, Agent B at another company may well get the listing, because, at a corporate level, Jane Doe’s company has agreed to give all their incoming and outgoing referrals to Agent B’s company.

 Although it has mostly subsided, in the past there have been cases of agents being charged "after the fact" referral fees, meaning that after the transferee listed their home, the relocation company came in and asked for a referral fee.
 The referral fees range from 20% to 35%, in my experience.
 In some markets, it has not been unusual for the employee coming in (a referral) to buy the home of the employee going out (also a referral) and thus severely impact the broker’s bottom line.
 On the other hand, transferees in many markets are upper-end clients, so the commissions are substantial.

 Single Agency Preference in Relocation

 As the market changes, agents can expect more requests from relocation companies.
 One of the major concerns a relocation company has is that the transferee "buy right."
-This means that the transferee not only does not overpay for a home, but will have an easily saleable property when he or she is transferred again, usually within a fairly short time frame.
+This means that the transferee not only does not overpay for a home but will have an easily saleable property when he or she has transferred again, usually within a fairly short time frame.

 Relocation agents are also expected to have above average information about markets, values, schools, shopping, and anything else that can impact the buyer’s decision.
 The typical transferee is given only a few short days to locate a house; agents should be prepared to clear their schedules and work with the buyer until she has found the house she wants.